 Vitamin D3 is an important nutrient that boosts testosterone levels.
 Studies have shown that it can increase testosterone in men up to 30 percent.
 Spending 20-30 minutes in the sun is a great way to obtain vitamin D.

 Decrease your sugar intake.
 Excess sugar intake puts you at risk for the co-morbidities associated with low T. When your sugar intake is increased, your body needs to produce more insulin to balance your blood sugar.
 Excess insulin overtime leads to insulin resistance, a condition in which your body’s cells no longer respond to insulin- this causes type II diabetes.
 People with type II diabetes are twice as likely to develop low T. Limiting your sugar levels can help your body to naturally balance your hormones.

 Get your ZZZ’s.
-Dr. Axe sites a study in which getting enough sleep (an average of 7 hours) and at the right time (sleeping between 10 pm to 2 am) is considered the most effective way to naturally raise testosterone levels.
+One doctor sites a study in which getting enough sleep (an average of 7 hours) and at the right time (sleeping between 10 pm to 2 am) is considered the most effective way to naturally raise testosterone levels.
 Our body’s circadian rhythms play a key role in overall hormonal balance.
 Getting enough sleep is also important for balanced weight maintenance.

 Tongkat Ali is also referred to as “Malaysian Ginseng.”
 It is an ancient herb with traditional use as an anti-aging remedy.
 In modern times it is used as an adaptogen and is well-regarded for its ability to improve libido, energy, athletic performance and weight loss.
 In fact, it may be one of the most effective herbs for increasing free testosterone levels in the body!